coopcycle/coopcycle-app/README.md

 googleMapsApiKey=YOUR_API_KEY
 ```

-* Download `Android Studio`
+### Setup Firebase

+* Setup a Firebase account and download `google-services.json` [Add Firebase](https://firebase.google.com/docs/android/setup)
+* Copy `google-services.json` to the `android/app` folder

 Running on iOS emulator
 -----------------------

-NB: You may need to open the iOS project in xCode before it builds.
+NB: You may need to open the iOS project in Xcode before it builds.
+Make sure that you open Xcode Workspace file (*.xcworkspace)

 ```
 react-native run-ios